-- (40) Doors and door frames in "B" class divisions and means of securing them shall provide a method of closure which shall have resistance to fire equivalent to that of the divisions, this being determined in accordance with the Fire Test Procedures Code provided that that ventilation openings may be permitted in the lower portion of such doors as follows- - (a) where such opening is in or under a door the total net area of any such opening or openings shall not exceed 0.05 m2; - (b) alternatively, a non-combustible air balance duct routed between the cabin and the corridor, and located below the sanitary unit, is permitted where the cross-sectional area of the duct does not exceed 0.05m2; - (c) all ventilation openings shall be fitted with a grill made of non-combustible material; and - (d) doors shall be non-combustible.
+(40) Doors and door frames in "B" class divisions and means of securing them shall provide a method of closure which shall have resistance to fire equivalent to that of the divisions, this being determined in accordance with the Fire Test Procedures Code provided that that ventilation openings may be permitted in the lower portion of such doors as follows-

-- (41) Cabin doors in "B" class divisions shall be of a self-closing type.
+- (a) where such opening is in or under a door the total net area of any such opening or openings shall not exceed 0.05 m^2 ; - (b) alternatively, a non-combustible air balance duct routed between the cabin and the corridor, and located below the sanitary unit, is permitted where the cross-sectional area of the duct does not exceed $0.05m^2$; - (c) all ventilation openings shall be fitted with a grill made of non-combustible material; - (d) doors shall be non-combustible; and - (e) doors approved without the sill being part of the frame, shall be installed such that the gap under the door does not exceed 25 mm. - (41) Cabin doors in "B" class divisions shall be of a self-closing type.
 Hold-back hooks are not permitted. - (42) The requirements for "B" class integrity of the outer boundaries of a ship shall not apply to glass partitions, windows and sidescuttles.
 Similarly, the requirements for "B" class integrity shall not apply to exterior doors in superstructures and deckhouses.
 The Administration may permit the use of combustible materials in doors separating cabins from the individual interior sanitary spaces such as showers. - (43) The following provisions apply to openings in "B" Class Divisions- - (a) openings in decks not forming steps in main vertical zones nor bounding horizontal zones shall be closed reasonably tight and such decks shall meet the "B" class integrity requirements in so far as is reasonable and practicable in the opinion of the Administration; and - (b) openings in corridor bulkheads of "B" class materials shall be protected in accordance with the provisions of subsections (8) and (9).